Create your role's brief & scan 10 candidates for free.

 Why can’t AI just do this?

 AI writes plausible questions from the words in your JD.
 It cannot tell you whether the person across from you is wired for the role.
-Korture reads the candidate’s energy against the role’s make-or-break demands, on the same behavioral backbone it used to build the brief, with BARS-anchored rubrics from real I-O psychology.
+Korture reads the candidate's interest against the role's make-or-break demands, on the same behavioral backbone it used to build the brief, with BARS-anchored rubrics from real I-O psychology.
 AI guesses.
-Korture reads what energizes someone.
+Korture reads what someone's wired for.

 Do candidates need to upload a resume?